alexsoble/marble-cake-blog/_posts/2022-03-13-federal-levers.md

 	My use of the term "levers" here very much influenced by Dave Guarino's blog post: _[Technology is not the solution (nor is it irrelevant) — it's a lever](https://daguar.github.io/2019/08/06/technology-is-not-the-solution-nor-is-it-irrelevant-its-a-lever/)_.

 [^2]:
-	There are good arguments for federalizing Medicaid.
-In _[Federalizing Medicaid](https://uknowledge.uky.edu/law_facpub/111/)_, Nicole Huberfeld confronts the logic of states as laboratories of democracy to make the case:

-	> _... it seems absurd that patients should be subjects of the laboratory of the states because of their poverty.
-This variation speaks volumes about the devalued status of the health of the poor...
-	The assumption that the states are an effective organizational principle for delivery of healthcare is too simple; after all, a diabetic’s need for a kidney transplant does not change when she crosses the line between Arizona and New Mexico, but only one state covers the procedure in its Medicaid program._
+	Annie Lowrey argues in _The Time Tax_ that:

+	> ... the government needs to simplify.
+For safety-net programs, this means eliminating asset tests, work requirements, interviews, and other hassles.
+It means federalizing programs like unemployment insurance and Medicaid.

-	In _Fragmented Democracy: Medicaid, Federalism, and Unequal Politics_, Jamila Michener explores how Medicaid's highly decentralized structure impacts Medicaid beneficiaries' democratic political participation.
+	If you are curious about federalize-Medicaid arguments, see --  _[Federalizing Medicaid](https://uknowledge.uky.edu/law_facpub/111/)_, in which Nicole Huberfeld argues that the logic of states as laboratories of democracy doesn't hold up well when it comes to access to healthcare.
+And _Fragmented Democracy: Medicaid, Federalism, and Unequal Politics_, in which Jamila Michener explores how Medicaid's highly decentralized structure impacts Medicaid beneficiaries' democratic political participation.

+[^3]:
+	_[Which States Rely the Most on Federal Aid?](https://taxfoundation.org/state-federal-aid-reliance-2020/)_.
+Janelle Cammenga, Tax Foundation.
+February 12, 2020.

+	For a more in-depth, in-the-weeds report, see _[Federal Grants to State and Local Governments: A Historical Perspective on Contemporary Issues](https://sgp.fas.org/crs/misc/R40638.pdf)_ from the Congressional Research Service.
+May 22, 2019. impacts Medicaid beneficiaries' democratic political participation.

 [^3]:
 	_[Which States Rely the Most on Federal Aid?](https://taxfoundation.org/state-federal-aid-reliance-2020/)_.
 Janelle Cammenga, Tax Foundation.
 February 12, 2020.